yuriever/Yurie-BlueArXiv/README.md

 A Mathematica paclet for downloading preprints and generating BibTeX by arXiv IDs.

-This package uses the following APIs:
+This paclet uses the following APIs:

 * [arXiv API](https://info.arxiv.org/help/api/index.html)